Ph.D. State University of New York-Stony Brook, 1990 (Ecology and Evolution)

 Brunet, J. 2005.
 Plant-Pollinator Interactions and Pollen Dispersal in ‘Fields methods in Pollination Ecology”, A. Dafni, P. Kevan and B. Husband (eds.), pps.
 56- 82, Enviroquest, Cambridge, Canada.

-Please visit the Brunet laboratory website for information about our research program:
+Please visit the Brunet laboratory website for information about her research group: